jonathanhogg/flitter/README.md

 reload of source files), it is designed primarily for driving via an Ableton Push 2 controller.

+The engine that runs the language is capable of: drawing in windows with Skia, OpenGL shaders and video files; driving a LaserCube plugged in over USB (other lasers probably easy to support); driving DMX lighting via a USB DMX interface (currently via an Entec/-compatible interface or my own crazy hand-built interfaces).

 It is implemented in a mix of Python and Cython.
+I use and develop **flitter** exclusively on macOS.
+It is notionally portable – in that there's no particular reason why it wouldn't work on Linux or Windows – but I've not tested either of those platforms.

 ## Background